Linguistics and TESOL - Undergraduate Programs

 LING 3309.
 LINGUISTICS FOR LANGUAGE TEACHERS.
 3 Hours.

-An examination and analysis of the linguistic structures of languages of the world, with a focus on how this knowledge can inform language teaching.
-Prerequisite: LING 2371, or may be taken concurrently.
+An examination and analysis of the linguistic structures of English, with a focus on how this knowledge can inform language teaching.

 LING 3311.
 PRINCIPLES OF LINGUISTIC ANALYSIS.
 3 Hours.